Undergrad

 Welcome Week is our very own programming on campus to help you acclimate to your environment and enjoy the first week!
 Take a look at our Instagram for updates @clarkonu.osl and check out the full schedule below.

-Monday, 8/29 First Day of School Pictures: Get your first day of classes headshot snapped with the Photography and Videography (POV) club in the Student Center conference room 121.
+Monday, 8/28 First Day of School Pictures: Get your first day of classes headshot snapped with the Photography and Videography (POV) club in the Student Center MPRs from 10-2pm

-Tuesday, 8/30 Creating your CU Home: Join OSL and Residence Life for some DIY decorations to make your room feel like home.
+Wednesday, 8/30 Creating your CU Home: Join OSL and Residence Life for some DIY decorations to make your room feel like home from 5-7pm

-Friday, 9/2 Lore and S’mores: Learn about campus and Clarkson’s history in this interactive scavenger hunt and s’mores at the Student Center Fire Pit.
+Friday, 9/1 Lore and S’mores: Learn about campus and Clarkson’s history in this interactive scavenger hunt and s’mores at the Student Center Fire Pit.
+You can explore from 8-10pm and have the opportunity to win a Clarkson swag-themed gift basket!

 Leave a Reply